hadro/new-york-city-directories/readme.md

 City Directory volumes until such time as these derivatives can be incorporated into the Digital Collections platform.

+Meanwhile, the raw OCR text extracted from the PDFs is also available for each volume as a txt file.

 N.B.
-The files below are very large, ranging from ~250MB to nearly 4GB.
+The files below can be very large, ranging from 4MB to nearly 4GB.
+The volumes in both PDF and txt are listed below along with their file sizes to help you know what you're getting before you click.
 For individual pages or simple non-search browsing, we suggest using the Digital Collections collection page listed above.

 | pdf | size | txt | size |
 |-----|------|-----|------|